Fire Extinguisher Checks

 Fire Safety for Your Property

-Our certified engineers follow British Standards (BS 5306) during every inspection.
-We check for any signs of damage, corrosion, or tampering.
-We also look at the pressure level, labels, and wall mounting.
-After the check, we give you a detailed service report and certificate for your records.
-Whether you're a landlord or running a business, our reliable service ensures your building stays safe and legally compliant.
+Our certified engineers carry out every inspection in line with British Standards (BS 5306).
+We check for signs of damage, corrosion, or tampering, as well as confirming the pressure level, labelling, and wall mounting are all correct.
+Following the inspection, you’ll receive a detailed service report and certificate for your records.
+Whether you are a landlord or a business owner, our dependable service helps keep your property safe and fully compliant with fire safety law.

-Fire extinguishers are a key part of fire safety in any building.
-Whether it’s a home, office, shop, or factory — working fire extinguishers can help control small fires and save lives.
-At Landlord Certifications, we offer regular fire extinguisher checks and servicing to make sure your extinguishers are ready to use in an emergency.
+Fire Extinguisher Checks are a vital part of fire safety in any property.
+Whether in a home, office, shop, or factory, well-maintained extinguishers can help control small fires and ultimately save lives.
+At Landlord Certification, we provide regular fire extinguisher checks and servicing to ensure your equipment is always ready for use in an emergency.

-Our qualified engineers inspect each extinguisher to check pressure, signs of damage, expiry dates, and ensure it’s the correct type for the location.
-We follow British Standards (BS 5306) to ensure full compliance with fire safety laws.
-After inspection, we provide a clear report and certificate showing your extinguishers have been professionally serviced.
+Our qualified engineers inspect every extinguisher for pressure levels, signs of damage, expiry dates, and suitability for its location.
+All inspections are carried out in accordance with British Standards (BS 5306), guaranteeing full compliance with fire safety regulations.
+After the check, you’ll receive a clear service report and certificate confirming your extinguishers have been professionally maintained.

-Regular checks not only meet legal requirements but also give peace of mind to landlords, business owners, and property managers.
-A faulty or expired extinguisher is useless during a fire — don’t take the risk.
+Routine servicing not only fulfils legal obligations but also provides reassurance to landlords, business owners, and property managers.
+A faulty or expired extinguisher offers no protection in a fire — so don’t leave safety to chance.

-There’s nothing worse than being stuck in a fire and realizing that you don’t have access to any equipment or support.
-That is why at Pro Checks , we are registered with the BAFE Registered Technicians Scheme – an internationally recognized standards scheme for ensuring quality of service.
-You will never be left without help again!
+There is nothing more dangerous than facing a fire and discovering you have no working equipment or support.
+That is why, at Pro Checks, we are proud to be registered under the BAFE Technicians Scheme – an internationally recognised standard that guarantees the quality and reliability of our fire safety services.
+With us, you will never be left without the protection you need.

 Fire Warden